patwadeepak/task-tracker-react/README.md

 ## Introduction
 A simple to do or what I called is a Task Tracker App using React framework.
+Try it [here](https://patwadeepak.github.io/task-tracker-react/).
+I have implemented the local storage feature.
+Meaning all data remains with your browser only and it remembers it even if open it after some days.
+One can actually use it regularly by just bookmarking the link in browser.

 ## Purpose
 I made it for learning purpose and it works pretty well if you use it with a json server backend.